 Mayors are accelerating the global response to the climate crisis and climate migration

 The C40-MMC Global Mayors Task Force on Climate and Migration, launched in June 2021, brings together leading mayors from around the world to accelerate local, national and international responses to the intersectional challenges of climate and migration in cities.
-The Task Force unites nine mayors from different urban global contexts: Barcelona, Bristol, Dakar, Dhaka North, Freetown, Houston, Lima, Los Angeles and Milan, under the co-leadership of the Mayor of Freetown, Yvonne Aki-Sawyerr, and the Mayor of Dhaka North, Mohammed Atiqul Islam.
+The Task Force unites mayors from different urban global contexts: Amman, Barcelona, Bristol, Dhaka North, Freetown, Houston, London, Milan, and São Paulo, under the co-leadership of the Mayor of Freetown, Yvonne Aki-Sawyerr, and the Mayor of Dhaka North, Mohammed Atiqul Islam.

 Task Force mayors are motivated by the various challenges their cities face.
 Some have faced the realities of climate displacement into and within their cities.
 Others have experienced large movements of people that were not driven by climate factors and hold valuable lessons for approaching a future of greater human mobility.

 Task Force mayors are focused on making their city’s green transition just and inclusive, using climate action to advance the social and economic inclusion of migrants and other marginalised communities.